Understanding Sensory Processing Disorder: Signs, Causes, and Support Strategies

 Signs of Sensory Under-Responsivity (Hyposensitivity)

-Some children show a mix of both patterns across different sensory systems, which can make identification especially tricky.
+Many individuals show a mix of both patterns across different sensory systems, which can make recognition, and professional identification, particularly challenging without the right knowledge.

 What Causes Sensory Processing Disorder?